smartdevicelink/sdl_evolution/proposals/nnnn-rpc-design-refactoring.md

  - ResumeController
  - etc ...

-RPC Handler will use PluginManager to get plugins that is able to process required RPC.
+RPC Handler will use PluginManager to get plugins that are able to process required RPC.
 RPC Handler will use Command Factory from plugin to create Command for further processing.

 ![New design approach](../assets/proposals/nnnn-rpc-design-refactoring/new_design.png)